benzheren/carvewith.us/README.md

 ### Database
 1. In your local mysql database, create a user:carvewithus with password:5mad_cows.
 Create a database called carvewithus and grant correct privileges of this database to carvewithus user.
+2. Carvewithus table needs to be utf8 and collation should be utf8_bin (case sensitive)

 ## Open Questions
 * What's the relationship between our users?
 Friends or followers?
 (Follower case, this guy is awsome and I  like to follow him when he goes to snowboarding)